SUSTAINABLE POPULATION - GLOBAL

 - Encourage every country to take primary responsibility for its own population size.

 - Support overpopulated nations/regions to transition to sustainable population levels, rather than moving people to lower density regions to relieve population pressures.
 The latter policy perversely facilitates net global population growth through likely further growth in both nations/regions.

-- Also see SUSTAINABLE POPULATION & IMMIGRATION - AUSTRALIA and REFUGEES & ASYLUM SEEKERS policy.
+- Also see SUSTAINABLE POPULATION & IMMIGRATION - AUSTRALIA

 - Some 222 million women who would like to avoid or delay pregnancy lack access to effective family planning.
 This accounts for a significant proportion of the world’s annual population growth of around 80 million.
 By stabilising their populations through voluntary family planning and empowerment of women, nations help protect their food, water and energy security, improve infant and maternal health, maximise resilience to climate change, avoid labour exploitation, and free up investment to build prosperity and develop.